cysouw/diathesis/text/c04_reflexive.md

 ### [ NP | –P ] Reflexive nominative drop

-This idiosyncratic diathesis with the verb *handeln* 'to treat of' [@Next a,b] drops the nominative and consequently a non-phoric *es* is inserted.
-Note that the preposition changes from *von* to *um*, but they are both governed prepositions [@Next c,d].
+This idiosyncratic diathesis with the verb *handeln* 'to treat of' [@next a,b] drops the nominative and consequently a non-phoric *es* is inserted.
+Note that the preposition changes from *von* to *um*, but they are both governed prepositions [@next c,d].

 :::ex
 a.
 Das Buch handelt von Linguistik.